akuzko/re-use-form/README.md

   currently set.
 - `isPristine` - boolean flag indicating whether or not form attributes were changed.
 Gets back to `true` on `reset` helper call.
-- `validate()` - performs form validations.
+- `validate([options])` - performs form validations.
 Return a promise-like object that responds to `then` and `catch` methods.
 On successful validation, resolves promise with form attributes.
 On failed validation, rejects promise with validation errors.
 It is safe to omit `catch` clause - no exception will leak outside.
+  Optional `options` argument can be used to skip asynchronous validations if one was defined by passing `{ async: false }` as options.
-- `validate(name)` - validates a single input.
+- `validate(name, [options])` - validates a single input.
 Just like form validation, can be chained with `then` and `catch` callbacks.
 On successful validation, resolves promise with input value.
 On failed, rejects promise with errors object containing single key-value corresponding to input name and error.
+  Just like with full-scaled validation, optional `options` attribute can be used to avoid async validation defined on an input.
+- `validations` - an object of the form `{ inputName: [<Promise>] }` that
+  represents ongoing async validations at the moment.
+If there are no async validations running, will have value of `null`.
 - `withValidation(callback)` - returns a function that performs form validation and executes a callback if there were no errors.
 - `reset([attrsOrFn])` - clears form errors and sets form attributes provided value.